Common Types of Brake Lining Materials

 • Good initial performance: They provide excellent friction characteristics when new.

-• Lower noise and vibration: Organic linings tend to produce less noise during braking.
+• Lower noise and vibration: Organic linings typically produce less noise during braking.

 • Cost-effective: Organic materials are generally less expensive compared to other options.